-- Paragraph BC16 in the basis for conclusions of the ED clarifies that management's intentions and expectations should not affect the classifications of liabilities.
-EFRAG observes that this may result, in some instances, in a classification of liabilities that is based on rights that are not substantive, and that the entity will never be in a position to exercise.
-This is the case, for instance, when a right to defer settlement is subject to conditions that are tested only after the reporting date, but the terms of the loan are such that it is inevitable that the entity would fail to comply. - 10 EFRAG believes that the IASB should further explore these aspects and assess whether the current guidance always provides the most relevant information.
-It seems most appropriate if the IASB looked at this issue as part of its ongoing activities in the Disclosure Initiative project.
-The interaction of any proposed change to the basis for classification within other relevant IFRS (in particular, IAS 10 Events after the Reporting Period, IAS 37 Provisions, Contingent Liabilities and Contingent Assets and IFRS 7 Financial Instruments: Disclosures) would also need to be considered carefully.
+- 11 Paragraph BC 16 in the basis for conclusions of the ED clarifies that management's intentions and expectations should not affect the classifications of liabilities.
+EFRAG observes that this may result, in some instances, in classification of liabilities that is based on rights that are not substantive, and that the entity will never be in a position to exercise.
+This is the case, for instance, when a right to defer settlement is subject to conditions that are tested only after the reported period, but the terms of the conditions are such that it is inevitable that the entity would fail to comply. - 12 EFRAG believes that the IASB should further explore these aspects and assess whether the current guidance always provide the most relevant information.
+This could be achieved, for instance, as part of the ongoing research that the IASB is conducting in its Performance Reporting project.